-Your NEC Versa 2200C comes with several online service gateways - all the basic software you need to communicate with the outside world.
+Your NEC Versa 2205C comes with several online service gateways - all the basic software you need to communicate with the outside world.

-Use the following procedure to connect a phone line to the NEC Versa 2200C.
+Use the following procedure to connect a phone line to the NEC Versa 2205C.

-1. Unplug the telephone cable from the telephone.

-2. If you have an internal modem, plug the telephone cable into the modem connector on the NEC Versa 2200C.
-If you have an NEC Versa 2200C without an internal modem, plug the phone cable into the PC card which is inserted in a PCMCIA slot.
+- 1. Unplug the telephone cable from the telephone. - 2.
+With the internal modem, plug the telephone cable into the modem port on the NEC Versa 2205C.slot.

-Connecting to the optional internal modem
+Connecting to the internal modem

-You are now ready to use your communication software to run an online service, or download the latest NEC Bulletin Board Services information.
+You are now ready to use your communication software to send faxes, run an online service, or download the latest NEC Bulletin Board Services information.